Contributed By SZA Schilling, Zutt & Anschütz

 As the use of a sign as a trade mark is a necessary criterion for a trade mark infringement, the claimant has to establish that the defendant has actually used the sign in such a way and not otherwise (eg, purely descriptively).

 As a defence, a defendant may invoke an earlier right to use a specific sign.
-A defendant may also refer to the use of their own name or address, or the use of the trade mark as an indication concerning the kind, quality, quantity, intended purpose, value, geographical origin, time of production or time of rendering a service, or other characteristics of the goods or services, as far as the use of the trade mark by a third party is necessary and in accordance with good-faith practices in industrial or commercial matters.
+Defendants may also refer to the use of their own name or address, or the use of the trade mark as an indication concerning the kind, quality, quantity, intended purpose, value, geographical origin, time of production or time of rendering a service, or other characteristics of the goods or services, as far as the use of the trade mark by a third party is necessary and in accordance with good-faith practices in industrial or commercial matters.
 Furthermore, a limitation or forfeiture of rights may be invoked as a defence.
-Forfeiture under trade mark law requires that, after the grace period (see 1.22 Use in Commerce Prior to Registration, above), the claimant has not used its trade mark for a period of five years.
-Besides, defences based on general civil law principles are applicable.
+Forfeiture under trade mark law requires that, after the grace period (see 1.14 Use in Commerce Prior to Registration), the claimant has not used its trade mark for a period of five years.
+Defences based on general civil law principles are applicable.
 In this regard, a defendant may argue that the claimant is acting in bad faith when asserting its trade mark rights due to a lack of a legitimate interest and/or due to the trade mark being acquired in bad faith.
-See also 4.13 Restrictions on Assertion of Rights by Trade Mark Owners, above.
+See 4.13 Restrictions on the Trade Mark Owner Asserting its Rights.

 Expert statements and/or surveys may be presented by the parties; surveys in particular may constitute a decisive factor for certain issues of a case.
 However, when presented by one of the parties, the courts will consider expert statements or surveys as part of a party's submissions only and decide whether it is necessary for the court to initiate its own survey or request an expert statement as evidence.